GreenComfyTea/MapleStory.IO.GifDownloader/README.md

 - Flip horizontally if needed.
 Character is facing left by default.
 - Press Start and wait while all gifs are downloaded.

-<h1>The total amount of gifs is 768 for each combination of parameters.</h1>
+<b>The total amount of gifs is 768 for each combination of parameters.</b>

 All gifs are sorted by expressions and actions.